bsmnyk/mdslides-mcp-server/docs/creating_slides.md

 ## Advanced: Preprocessing Scripts

-For more complex modifications, MkSlides allows you to specify a `preprocess_script` in `mkslides.yml`.
+For more complex modifications, MdSlides allows you to specify a `preprocess_script` in `mkslides.yml`.
 This points to a Python script containing a `preprocess` function that takes the raw Markdown string as input and returns a modified string.
 This can be used for tasks like custom text replacements, dynamic content injection, or other automated modifications before the Markdown is converted to HTML.
 Refer to the main configuration documentation for details.

 ---

 ## Summary

-Using these basic Markdown features and MkSlides' separators, you can create well-structured and formatted presentations.
-For more advanced layouts, animations, themes, and plugin integrations, consult the Reveal.js documentation and the MkSlides configuration options related to `revealjs` and `plugins`.
+Using these basic Markdown features and MdSlides' separators, you can create well-structured and formatted presentations.
+For more advanced layouts, animations, themes, and plugin integrations, consult the Reveal.js documentation and the MdSlides configuration options related to `revealjs` and `plugins`.